CDrummond/bliss-analyser/UserGuide.md

 require the exact `ffmpeg` library versions to be on your system.
 (These libraries are usually provided with the Windows build).

+If the package used ended with `-static` then `bliss-analyser` has been built with the `ffmpeg` libraries - but these have been statically linked.
+This allows faster decoding of files, and a more portable binary - however, this _may_ reduce the number of supported file formats.

 If the package used ended with `-ffmpeg`, then `bliss-analyser` requires you also have the `ffmpeg` application installed and in your `$PATH`.
 These builds are roughly 46% slower at analysis, but are more portable as they can